saisreekantam/SMILE_AGAIN/README.md

 ### Key Features 🎯

+- **MultiLingual AI Chatbot Support**: Empathetic conversation partner available 24/7 and talk in 7 indian languages with same emotion
 - **Anonymous Registration & Authentication**: Secure, privacy-focused user accounts
+- **Chat with Anounymous persons**: A user can send friend request to another user and discuss about thier problems
-- **Community Building**: Auto-generated support groups based on shared experiences
+- **Community Building**: Auto-generated support groups based on problem of user and we generate smile path for bettermet
-- **AI Chatbot Support**: Empathetic conversation partner available 24/7
+- **Blogs related to smile reason**: Users can post blogs related to differet issues and other users can like comment and also connect with author
 - **Professional Counselor Connection**: Direct access to mental health professionals
 - **Milestone System**: Community-wide progress tracking with visual transformations
 - **Real-time Interactions**: Live chat and community discussions
 - **Stress Level Monitoring**: Personalized support recommendations based on user state

+### A glimpse of our project

 ## Technology Stack 💻